 2009 Deck The Walls, New York Academy of Art, New York, NY (work sold)

-1996 Merit Award, National Academy, New York, NY
+1996 Merit Award for limestone fresco, National Academy, New York, NY

 2007 Student Team X, NASA/Jet Propulsion Laboratory, Comet Lander Design, Pasadena, CA